 Another name for short-sightedness is: myopia.
 In many parts of the world, the words myopia and short-sightedness are used interchangeably.
 Near-sightedness is another synonym for short-sightedness.
 This is an American term that's used in the USA and some other countries in that region.

 Myopia is the medical term for the condition, and the other two are commonly used names.

-If you're into etymology (the study of the origin of words), the term "myopia" comes from Greek word roots that mean "to close the eyes."
-This is a reference to the primary sign that a person is myopic — squinting.
+If you're into etymology (the study of the origin of words), the term myopia comes from Greek word roots that mean "to close the eyes."
+This is a reference to the primary sign that a person is short-sighted: squinting.

 Myopia causes distant objects to look blurry until they are close to the eyes.
 The main signs and symptoms of myopia include:

 People who are myopic may have difficulty recognising faces across a room or reading road signs while driving.

 Children who are becoming short-sighted will have trouble reading the blackboard or whiteboard in their classrooms.
 They may need to sit near the front of the room to see it clearly.